Table of Contents

 Important

-• JCOBRIDGE_JVMPath environment variable takes precedence over JAVA_HOME and Windows registry: you can set JCOBRIDGE_JVMPath to C:\Program Files\Eclipse Adoptium\jdk-11.0.18.10-hotspot\bin\server\jvm.dll and avoid to override JVMPath in your code
+• JCOBRIDGE_JVMPath takes precedence over JAVA_HOME and the Windows registry: setting it to the full path of jvm.dll avoids the need to override JVMPath in code.

-• After first initialization steps, JVMPath takes precedence over JCOBRIDGE_JVMPath/JAVA_HOME environment variables or Windows registry
+• After first initialization, JVMPath (set in code) takes precedence over both environment variables and the registry.

 Intel CET and JNet

-JNet uses an embedded JVM through JCOBridge, however JVM initialization is incompatible with CET because the code used to identify CPU try to modify the return address and this is considered from CET a violation: see this comment.
+JNet uses an embedded JVM™ through JCOBridge.
+However, JVM™ initialization is incompatible with CET (Control-flow Enforcement Technology) because the code used to identify the CPU attempts to modify the return address, which CET treats as a violation — see this issue comment.

-If the application, upon startup, fails with the error 0xc0000409 (subcode 0x30) it was compiled with CET enabled and it fails during JVM initialization.
+If the application fails at startup with error 0xc0000409 (subcode 0x30), CET is enabled and conflicting with JVM™ initialization.

-1. use a .NET version, e.g. 8, that does not enable CET by default
+1. Target a .NET version that does not enable CET by default, such as .NET 8.

 <PropertyGroup Condition="'$(TargetFramework)' == 'net9.0'">